How Many Colleges Should I Apply to?

 Let’s begin by disavowing you of the idea that there is a singular dream college out there.
-Your life won’t “be over” if you don’t get into School X, because, in reality, there are dozens of other institutions that have the same core features as School X. While this might sound like we are trying to ruin your fantasy of the perfect university, we actually intend this to be exceptionally good news.
+Your life won’t “be over” if you don’t get into School X. In reality, there are dozens of other institutions that have the same core features as School X. While this might sound like we’re trying to ruin your fantasy of the perfect university, we actually intend this to be exceptionally good news.
 The truth is that no matter who you are, whether you’re a valedictorian or B/C student, there are at least 40-50 schools out there that would be a fantastic fit for you.

 Having an open mind at the start of the process is critical.
 Too often students get fixated on a particular college for silly reasons—like an intense attraction to UNC’s powder blue or a developing an unhealthy fixation for a particular elite school solely because of its U.S. News ranking.
 Not to say that surface-level attraction means nothing but you’ll really want to consider factors like proximity to home, your family’s financial situation, your admissions prospects, majors offered as well as outcome data like the strength of their career services, alumni network, and grad school/job placement.

-How many schools should be on my list?
+How many schools should be on my college list?

-Three to four of the schools on your list should be “target” colleges—institutions at which your academic profile is close to the average admitted student and you realistically have a better than 50/50 chance at admission.
+Three to four of the schools on your list should be “target” colleges.
+In other words–institutions at which your academic profile is close to the average admitted student.
+Therefore, you realistically have a better than 50/50 chance at admission.
 How do you assess this?
 Simple—the average admitted student looks a lot like you.

-Ideally, reach schools are where your grades and test scores are actually lower than those of the average admitted student.
+Ideally, “reach” schools are where your grades and test scores are actually lower than those of the average admitted student.
 Admission isn’t likely, but it isn’t impossible either.
-You hold out hope that your killer essays, recommendation, special talents or background will win the hearts of an admission officer.
+You hold out hope that your killer essays and special talents/background will win the hearts of an admission officer.

 A classic, yet unfortunate college admissions outcome involves students miscategorizing dream schools as target schools.
 As in, “My SATs are mediocre and my grades took a dip junior year, but I still have a good shot at Duke.”
 Not soberly and accurately assessing your own chances during the list-creation can only lead to bad outcomes come decision-time.

-The flipside of this scenario involves students who sell themselves short in the college application process and only develop a college list consisting of institutions that are academically inferior to the college into which they could have been admitted, given their academic potential and capabilities.
-As a result, the student usually enrolls at a college that is less selective and one that also has lower graduation rates, fewer resources, and fewer opportunities for postsecondary and professional success.
+The flip side of this scenario involves students who sell themselves short in the college application process.
+These individuals only develop a college list consisting of institutions that are academically inferior to the college into which they could have been admitted, given their academic potential and capabilities.
+As a result, the student usually enrolls at a college that is less selective.
+Unfortunately, less selective schools often have lower graduation rates, fewer resources, and fewer opportunities for postsecondary and professional success.

-To wrap up, your mission is to narrow down 3,000 potential colleges to a final list of 8-10 school.
-Along the way, you’ll want to identify a list of prospective safety, target, and reach schools that includes institutions that are accessible, affordable and truly desirable.
-The best way to accomplish this is to dig-deeper, researching how each school genuinely matches up with your needs and desires and always look at things through a realistic lens, not one that is too rosy or too gloomy.
-Following our advice will enable you to sculpt the college list equivalent of Rodin’s The Thinker or Michelangelo’s David; failing to adhere to these principles will likely leave you with an uninformed, poorly-conceived mess and quite possibly, diminished college prospects.
+To wrap up, your mission is to narrow down 3,000 potential colleges to a final list of 8-10 schools.
+Along the way, you’ll want to identify a list of prospective safety, target, and reach schools.
+This list will include institutions that are accessible, affordable, and truly desirable.
+The best way to accomplish this is to dig deeper.
+Research how each school genuinely matches up with your needs and desires.
+Further, always look at things through a realistic lens, not one that is too rosy or too gloomy.
+Following our advice will enable you to sculpt the college list equivalent of Rodin’s The Thinker or Michelangelo’s David; failing to adhere to these principles may leave you with an uninformed, poorly-conceived mess and quite possibly, diminished college prospects.